AbelCoplet/CAGtrueKV/README.md

 2. Check if the `.llama_cache` file exists in `~/cag_project/kv_caches/` (or your configured path)
 3. Ensure the model selected in the **Models** tab is the same one used to create the cache
 4. Try purging the cache via the **KV Cache Monitor** and re-processing the document

+#### Slow document processing

+**Cause**: Processing large documents requires significant computational resources, especially without GPU acceleration.

+**Solution**:
+1. Enable GPU acceleration in Settings for Apple Silicon (set GPU Layers to 15-20 for 4B models)
+2. Process smaller documents first, especially when testing
+3. Be patient - initial processing of a 128K token document can take time, but subsequent chat interactions will be fast

 ### Reset and Diagnostics